 Temperament.
 Sunny, relaxed and laid back.
 Aussies love a good laugh, a cold pint and a good story.
 You will find fast friends in the Aussies.

-Activities: It’s hard to get bored in Australia, adventure is easily accessible with snorkeling, sky diving, white water rafting, and more.
+Activities: It’s hard to get bored in Australia, adventure is easily accessible with snorkelling, sky diving, white water rafting, and more.

 To find out how you can live in Australia visit our Australia page